-This is already a good demonstration that without some kind of special effort and engagement it is not possible to ensure access of marginalised communities to services.
-The efforts should be directed both at marketing of the necessity to contact the healthcare system (or a mediator such as an NGO-based service), e.g., for regular HIV testing and prevention services, and at improving the quality of health services with a particular focus on nurturing attributes required to effectively serve marginalised communities.
-Such as inclusivity, avoidance of stigma, understanding of specific aspects affecting the delivery of services such as lifestyles, co-occurring health conditions etc. These marketing and quality assurance efforts need to be ongoing, and this is one of the reasons for the implementation of routine community-led monitoring efforts in healthcare.
+This example demonstrates that without special effort and engagement, it is not possible to ensure access of marginalised communities to services.
+The efforts should be directed both at the marketing of the necessity to contact the healthcare system (or a mediator such as an NGO-based service), e.g., for regular HIV testing and prevention services, and at improving the quality of health services with a particular focus on nurturing attributes required to effectively serve marginalised communities.
+Such as inclusivity, avoidance of stigma, understanding of specific aspects affecting the delivery of services such as lifestyles, and co-occurring health conditions, etc. These marketing and quality assurance efforts need to be ongoing, and this is one of the reasons for the implementation of routine community led monitoring efforts in healthcare.

 CLM cannot be effectively implemented by people not directly affected by the service.
-The provider can consciously or not-consciously deprioritise certain essential elements of the service and its delivery due to:
+The provider can consciously or unconsciously deprioritise certain essential elements of the service and its delivery due to:

 Overload with work